The Tiptons Sax Quartet

 The Tiptons Sax Quartet, previously known as The Billy Tipton Memorial Saxophone Quartet, is a jazz saxophone quartet from Seattle, Washington.
 The ensemble consists of five members (the fifth member being the quartet's drummer and percussionist).
-The Tiptons are an internationally renowned saxophone quartet with drums, celebrating over 30 years as a band.
 Amy Denio (alto sax, clarinet, voice) is joined by co-leader Jessica Lurie (soprano/alto/tenor sax, voice), Sue Orfield (tenor sax, voice), Tina Richerson (baritone sax, voice) and Robert Kainar (drums, percussion) from Salzburg, Austria.
 The Tiptons' material ranges from micro-Big Band to Gospel, Bluegrass to Balkan, whimsical Chamber Jazz, and nocturnal Funk to Free Jazz Improvisation using saxophones, clarinet, their voices, drums, and inventive percussion to create a genre-busting ‘world soul’ sound.

-The band takes its name in honor of Billy Tipton, a 20th century professional saxophonist and transgender man who upon his death was revealed to have been assigned female at birth.
+The band takes its name in honor of Billy Tipton, a 20th-century professional saxophonist and transgender man who upon his death was revealed to have been assigned female at birth.